scholtzm/vapor-admin-commands/README.md

 ### Features

 - Adds commands to quickly change bot's name or online state
-- All changes are persisted back to config file
+- All changes are optionally persisted back to config file in JSON format

 ### Installation